Why This Matters

 Don't just memorize which president said what in which year.
 Know what each address illustrates about presidential power, historical context, and the evolving nature of executive-legislative relations.
-When an FRQ asks about presidential communication strategies or agenda-setting, these speeches are your go-to evidence.
+When an FRQ asks about presidential communication strategies or agenda-setting, these speeches are your strongest evidence.

 The earliest addresses set precedents that defined how presidents would communicate with Congress and the public.
 These foundational choices shaped expectations for executive behavior and the balance between formality and democratic accessibility.

-Compare: Jefferson's written message vs. Wilson's in-person revival—both reflected their theories of presidential power.
+Compare: Jefferson's written message vs. Wilson's in-person revival.
+Both reflected their theories of presidential power.
 Jefferson sought to diminish executive spectacle; Wilson embraced it to drive reform.
 If an FRQ asks about changing conceptions of presidential leadership, this contrast is essential.

 Presidents use the State of the Union to frame national emergencies, rally public support, and justify extraordinary actions.
 These addresses reveal how crises expand presidential authority and reshape public expectations of executive leadership.

-Compare: FDR's Four Freedoms vs. Bush's post-9/11 address—both used crisis to expand American global commitments, but FDR emphasized universal values while Bush focused on security threats.
+Compare: FDR's Four Freedoms vs. Bush's post-9/11 address.
+Both used crisis to expand American global commitments, but FDR emphasized universal values while Bush focused on security threats.
 Both demonstrate how presidents use the address to justify major foreign policy shifts.

 The State of the Union serves as a platform for presidents to introduce sweeping domestic initiatives and pressure Congress to act.
 These addresses show how presidents use public attention to build coalitions for legislative change.